Get the Best WordPress Backup

 Every WordPress site has a wp-config.php file that contains information about its database.
 Since you uploaded your original site files to a new server, you’ll need to update this wp-config.php file.

 First, open your file manager and go to public_html » wp-config.php.
-In this file, find the lines with db_userdb_name, and db_password:
+In this file, find the lines with DB_USERDB_NAME, and DB_PASSWORD.

 Update wp-config.php file

 Delete the old database name, user, and password.
 Then, add your new database information.
+You may also need to update the DB_HOST value to reflect your new host.

 If you moved to a new domain, you should also search for any mention of your old domain name or URL path.
 Be sure to update this data to point to your new website.